vinicmorandi/wooper/README.md

 `npm start`

 After that, you *should* be good to go.
+If something's not working, just hmu and I'll help you get it started.

 ---